 Fundraisers: The preschool schedules various fundraisers throughout the school year.
 Fundraisers help keep the preschool updated with new equipment.
 Each fundraiser will have a designated purpose and all the funds go directly back to the school.
 The minimum fundraising amount due for one child is $75.00 and $50.00 for each additional sibling(s) that attends PHCP (unless tuition was paid in full).
 This may be raised by participating in one or more of the fundraisers offered by the parent board.
 If a family does not want to participate in the fundraisers, they may “opt out” of participating and pay the $75.00 / $50.00 fees, payable with the first month’s tuition.
-Another way to opt out of fundraisers is to pay your tuition in full by August 1.

 Refreshments: Parents receive a monthly calendar with snack assignments.
 Each student will be on a rotation and assigned a day to bring snack.
 We love birthdays and encourage celebrating them; please contact the teachers to make arrangements.
 Our state licensure requires that snack consists of healthy foods.

 Parties/Special Events: The preschool usually schedules special events for Halloween and Valentine’s Day.
 The school also hosts a winter program, an art show and a graduation celebration.
 The refreshment chairperson will ask parents to bring a specific food or drink item to at least two of these events.
 If your family has any issues with holiday celebrations, please speak to any of our teachers.
 Modifications can be made.

 Supply Fees: Each family is required to pay a $35.00 supply fee twice per year.
 The first supply fee will be collected with your first tuition payment.
 The second, during the month of January.